External Ids for CCND2 Gene

 GeneCards Summary for CCND2 Gene

 CCND2 (Cyclin D2) is a Protein Coding gene.
 Diseases associated with CCND2 include megalencephaly-polymicrogyria-polydactyly-hydrocephalus syndrome 3 and megalencephaly.
-Among its related pathways are PI3K-Akt signaling pathway and Akt Signaling.
+Among its related pathways are Cell Cycle, Mitotic and MicroRNAs in cancer.
 GO annotations related to this gene include protein kinase binding.
 An important paralog of this gene is CCNA1.

 UniProtKB/Swiss-Prot for CCND2 Gene